theoh-io/ROS_Autonomous_Driving/src/README.md

 After the short description, we show how we connect all different nodes and the topics used:

-* In a **green rectangle**, we represent the mobile robot (Segway Loomo in the project), with sensors and motors.
+* We represent the mobile robot (Segway Loomo in the project) in a **green rectangle**, with sensors and motors.

 * In **red rectangles**, all nodes of the ROS structure.
   * If the contour is continuous, it means that the node is essential for the pipeline to work.
-  * If the contour is discontinuous, its use is optional depending on user's needs.
+  * If the contour is discontinuous, its use is optional depending on the user's needs.

 * All **connections** represent the data flow between different pillars.
   * In red, data acquired from the autonomous vehicle.